BlockSigner/cove/site/content/english/identification/aes-for-business/index.md

 {{< content top=8 bottom=6 width=narrow >}}
 {{% markdown %}}
-You can request AES for Business directly in your Skribble Business account.
+You can request AES for Business directly in your Skribble Business.
 We will need the following information to unlock AES for Business for your company:
 - Domain (e.g. yourcompany.com)
 - Trade register number
 - Name and e-mail address of a contact person